Immuta SaaS Data Flow

 - A System Administrator configures the integration in Immuta.

-- A Data Owner registers data sources from their remote storage technology with Immuta.
+- A Data Owner registers data sources from their remote data platform with Immuta.
 Note: Data Owners can see sample data when editing a data source.
 However, this action requires the database password, and the small sample of data visible is only displayed in the UI and is not stored in Immuta.

 - When a data source is created or updated, the Metadata Database pulls in and stores statistics about the data source, including row count and high cardinality calculations.